The Global Programme Learning Zone

 Please note, that the following platform is dedicated to employees of Governments, NGOs, and Academic Institutions.
 For UN staff and everyone else, please refer to the information in the box on the right.

 To gain access to the e-courses, please click on the Learning Zone.
 The first time you access the system, you will need to receive a user login and password provided by the Global Programme Team.
-To request an account please contact Rachel Kouassi-Zessia at email@example.com
+To request an account please fill-in this form: FORM and send it to Rachel Kouassi-Zessia at email@example.com

 UNFPA has developed three e-courses in the area of Procurement with special focus on reproductive health commodities.
 The courses are available at no cost and are accessible at any time, offering flexible learning as the system allows users to resume from where they left off.
 This means users do not need to complete the courses in one session.
 The courses include: